 Not everyone has the time to do this.
 If you have a flexible work schedule, then consider taking on a part-time job.
-If your full-time job covers all of your living expenses, you can put your part-time paychecks straight into saving.
+If your full-time job covers all of your living expenses, you can put your part-time paychecks straight into savings.

 Before the pandemic, I had a part-time job teaching an after-school program for kids.
-Since the program was after-school, I had time in my schedule to make it work!
+Since the program was after school, I had time in my schedule to make it work!

 All of those paychecks went straight into my $10,000 savings, which was a big part of how I was able to accomplish that goal in a short amount of time.